Absolute monarchy in France: Establishment

 A more subtle tactic was the demolition of a number of fortified castles still owned and occupied by members of the nobility.
 This Edict of 1626 was justified as a budgetary reform to reduce maintenance costs by removing obsolete fortifications within the borders of France.
 While a rational economic step in itself, this measure did have the additional effect of undermining the independence of the aristocracy.

 Louis XIV reduced the nobles' power further by requiring them to spend at least some portion of the year as courtiers in residence at the Palace of Versailles.
 At Versailles, the aristocracy were removed from their provincial power centers and came under the surveillance and control of the royal government.
 Rather than seen as demeaning, the nobles took required membership of the royal court to be a high honor.
 Nobles, being granted residence at Versailles, were generally prepared to give up their former duties as royal representatives outside Paris.
 Louis XIV, with the help of his minister of finance, Jean-Baptiste Colbert, replaced them with royal appointees drawn largely from the merchant class, who were generally better educated and whose titles were revocable and not hereditary.

+Limits to power

+The absolute monarchy was not the same as totalitarian dictatorship, and there were limits to the king's power.
+Known as the "fundamental laws of the Kingdom", these evolved over time and were a set of unwritten principles which placed limits on the otherwise absolute power of the king from the Middle Ages until the French Revolution in 1789.
+They were based on customary usage and religious beliefs about the roles of God, monarch, and subjects.